dwbutler/logstash-logger/README.md

   formatter: ::Logger::Formatter
 )

-# Send the same log message format to multiple devices
+# Send messages to multiple outputs.
+Each output will have the same format.
 multi_delegating_logger = LogStashLogger.new(
   type: :multi_delegator,
   outputs: [